ThunderBolt Backup Drive Storage Solutions

 At full retail list prices - a good selection of ThunderBolt external disk drives are also now listed in the Storage category of the Apple Store online.

 Competitive with the Apple Store's but with decidedly lower prices: Amazon is listing the same Pegasus, Western Digital, Seagate, Buffalo, G-Drive and LaCie ThunderBolt external drives.
-Again, you often need to buy the Apple Thunderbolt Cable cable separately unless you purchase one of Seagate's Backup Plus ThunderBolt Dock, Drive and Cable bundles.
-Check the specs closely to see if a TBolt cable is included or not to avoid frustration on arrival.
+Watch product specs closely, you may need to buy an Apple Thunderbolt Cable cable separately.
+However, more and more TBolt storage products ARE shipping with the requisite cable these days.
+Make sure to verify if a TBolt cable is included or not to avoid frustration on arrival.

 Pro and Consumer ThunderBolt DrivesSeagate had an early lead with it's ThunderBolt GoFlex drives and adapters.
 Western Digital recently jumped on the ThunderBolt bandwagon with it's dual-drive WD My Book Thunderbolt Duo 4TB Drive.
 Western Digital in particular has been rather agressive making backward compatible USB 3.0 SuperSpeed hard drives standard across it's line of portable and desktop drives.
 Anticipate they'll probably bring a broader range of ThunderBolt port drives to market rather quickly -- and branch into the solid-state disk market as well.
 There's just too much money to be made - and too many benefits to the consumer - to drag their heels on ThunderBolt for very long.
 Otherwise, LaCie will eat their lunch...